jlperona-teaching/ecs390-spring19/syllabus/syllabus.md

 In addition to the attendance, there will usually be something that you need to submit on Canvas for that week as well.
 These are *usually* due at 16:00 on the following Monday, an hour before class, but check the due date carefully.
+No late assignments will be accepted without a verifiable excuse (doctor's note, etc.).

 Assignments will revolve around the following:

 * reflection on something discussed in class that week